 Correspondence must be mailed to the Provider Enrollment Unit.
-(Refer to Appendix B of this manual chapter for contact information.)
+(Refer to Appendix B for contact information)

 Contact Information

 Providers must notify the Provider Enrollment Unit when a mailing or physical address and/or telephone number changes.
 It is the provider's responsibility to keep all provider information current and accurate.